 In 2018, GreenPower Motor Company (Vancouver Canada-based manufacturer) sold two electric double-decker buses (model EV550) to the local CVS Tours company.

-- The new buses are primarily used for cruise passenger transportation from and to Ogden Point terminal.
+- The new buses are primarily used for cruise passenger transportation from and to Ogden Point Terminal.
 The 5-year lease-purchase program was specifically designed for CVS Tours.
-In 2018, port's bus shuttle service (between the terminal and downtown) was upgraded with new and quieter buses via partnership between GVHA, The Wilson's Group of Companies (Vancouver Island-based) and CVS Tours (sightseeing tour company based in Victoria BC).
+In 2018, the port's bus shuttle service (between the terminal and downtown) was upgraded with new and quieter buses via partnership between GVHA, The Wilson's Group of Companies (Vancouver Island-based) and CVS Tours (sightseeing tour company based in Victoria BC).

 - The new bus deal resulted in forming a new joint venture company ("Pacific Northwest Transportation Services" / abbrev PNWTS) between Wilson’s and CVS Tours.
 The investment in new tour buses also consolidated companies' tour services offered from Ogden Point cruise terminal, The port authority signed an exclusive 10-year terminal access contract to PNWTS to provide cruise bus shuttle services on the terminal, as well as to supply all shore excursion buses.

 Victoria BC cruise schedule has listed vessels from major Alaskan-based fleets, including Holland America, NCL-Norwegian, Disney, Princess, Carnival, Celebrity, as well as the luxury brands RSSC-Regent, Oceania, Crystal, Seabourn, Ponant.
 Their ships usually stop in Victoria on relocation cruise itineraries (to and from Alaska).
 According to CLIA (Cruise Lines International Association), after Europe, Alaska is currently the world's second-leading cruise ship travel destination (excluding Asia).